cloud-elements/devportal/docs/quickstart/integrate.md

 Before we start, it's important to understand the difference between a formula template and a formula instance.
 The template defines how the formula works regardless of variables like the kind of element or a user input.
 With formula instances you plug actual values into the variables in the template.
 With this approach you can plug different element instances into the formula so you can sync contacts with Hubspot, Woocommerce, Zoho, Etsy, Magento, or any of our elements.

+If you want to see a completed formula template for comparison, [download oursample copy][1], and then import it.

 {% include callout.html content="The process to map to a create a formula template involves three primary steps:</ul><li><a href=#set-up-the-formula-triggers-and-variables>Set Up the Formula Triggers and Variables</a></li><li><a href=#link>Add Steps to the Formula Template</a></li></ul>" type="info" %}